waynodiablo/Oystercard/pills/js_functions.md

 ## `function` to define a 'class'

-Very strictly speaking, there's no true concept of classes in JavaScript - but for now, we can think of the `function` keyword as being equivalent to the Ruby `class` keyword.
+Very strictly speaking, there's no true concept of classes in JavaScript - but for now, we can think of the `function` keyword as being conceptually equivalent to the Ruby `class` keyword, which we can then use to create "function objects" (in Ruby terms, instances of a class)

 ~~~javascript
 function Car() {